An Old Love: Production

 The film was made in accordance with the demands set forth by the East German establishment in the Cultural Conference of October 1957 and in the 2nd Cinema Conference of July 1958.
 Both called on filmmakers to concentrate on the theme of collectivization in agriculture, on the background of the ongoing campaign to establish the communal farms.
 The script was based on a story by Werner Reinowski.
 It was Frank Beyer's second film.

 Reception

 PROGRESS-Film Verleih, the distributor of An Old Love, promoted the picture as "one that should be viewed in every village."

 The West German Catholic Film Service defined the film as a "well-played film... but completely devoted to its political aim."
 Anke Pinkert noted that An Old Love made a subtle reference to the subjects of post-war displacement and to the bombings during World War II, that were both very controversial at the time.
 Joshua Feinstein cited it as one of the earliest East German pictures that had a female protagonist.
 Thomas Koebner wrote that the film was clearly a "vehicle of propaganda to promote the collectivization".
-Beyer himself told that it was "not very good."
+Beyer himself referred to it as "not very good."

-At 1960, after the last independent farmers became members of the collectives, the film was removed from circulation.
+In 1960, after the last independent farmers became members of the collectives, the film was removed from circulation.